logo

 Not calibrating the door operator correctly

-The operation of an automatic door is based on a huge range of very fine measurements.
+The operation of an automatic door depends on a huge range of very fine measurements.
 Every door is slightly different in shape, size, weight, material, and environment.
 Each one is subject to different temperatures, air pressures, wind gusts, and any number of other factors.
 That’s why proper calibration of the door operator is essential for safe and smooth operation.
 If you don’t complete the calibration process fully, the door could open or close too slowly or too quickly, fail to reach the fully open or fully closed positions, or not respond to inputs from sensors.

 Missing out safety accessories

 In the UK, automatic door installations are subject to the BS EN 16005 regulations.
 These rules set out a range of safety features that are required for compliance.
-They are intended to reduce or eliminate wherever possible unintended contact between a moving automatic door and the people using it.
+They intend to reduce or eliminate wherever possible unintended contact between a moving automatic door and the people using it.
 Safety accessories include sensors, barriers, and safety stickers or signage on and around the automatic door.
-For full details on the regulations, installers should seek out training from the ADIA or ADSA organisations.
+For full details on the regulations, installers should seek training from the ADIA or ADSA organisations.

 Neglecting regular maintenance

-Doors are used a lot.
+Doors move a lot.
 Automatic door operators are machines, and the more a machine is used, the more regularly it needs maintenance work.
 There are a lot of moving parts and finely-tuned components in an automatic door operator.
 If they are not inspected and maintained regularly, the overall lifespan of the machine will be reduced.
 It could also result in errors, operational problems, and breakdowns.
 We recommend that installers should inspect automatic door installations at least once every 12 months.

 Not attending installer training first